-Dr Green: There are stories about twins who feel each other's pain, finish each other's sentences and guess what the other twin is thinking.
-But sometimes husbands and wives, brothers and sisters, good friends, who are similar and spend lots of time together, can do the same.
+Dr Green: There are stories about twing who feel each other's pain, finish each other's sentences and guess what the other twin is thinking.
+But sometimes husbands and wives, brothers and sisters, good really look alike, but some don't.
+Even identical twins show small differences.
+When you know being well, you can tell who is who.
+Their parents can always tell who is who.
+SENTENCE

-Dr Green: Some twins
+Dr Gneen: Some twins